precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 In EX-RAIL, this is accomplished by using the ``RESERVE()`` command which says if the block is free, we can reserve it.
 If it is not free, the reserve cannot be completed, and the train will stop until the block is freed, in which case the sequence can continue.

-So, providing a reserve can be placed on block 2, we can then test to see if turnout 1 is thrown.
-If so, the turnout needs to be closed, but in order to do so safely we set the approach signal amber for 2 seconds ``AMBER(SIG1_TRN1_APP)``, then set the signal red ``RED(SIG1_TRN1_APP)`` before closing the turnout ``CLOSE(TRN2)``, and waiting a further 2 seconds to ensure the turnout is fully closed.
+So, providing a reserve can be placed on block 2, we can then test to see if turnout/point 1 is thrown.
+If so, the turnout/point needs to be closed, but in order to do so safely we set the approach signal amber for 2 seconds ``AMBER(SIG1_TRN1_APP)``, then set the signal red ``RED(SIG1_TRN1_APP)`` before closing the turnout/point ``CLOSE(TRN2)``, and waiting a further 2 seconds to ensure the turnout/point is fully closed.

-Once the turnout is closed, or if it already was, we set our signal green ``GREEN(SIG1_TRN1_APP)`` and tell the train to proceed at speed 20 ``FWD(20)``.
-The speed is relatively slow given the train is likely to need to stop again before being able to move beyond turnout 2.
+Once the turnout/point is closed, or if it already was, we set our signal green ``GREEN(SIG1_TRN1_APP)`` and tell the train to proceed at speed 20 ``FWD(20)``.
+The speed is relatively slow given the train is likely to need to stop again before being able to move beyond turnout/point 2.

 Then, after the train has not only activated sensor 2, but has passed over it completely and allowed it to deactivate for 0.5 seconds ``AFTER(SNS2_MAIN_TRN1_EX)``, the reservation on block 1 can be released ``FREE(BLK1_TRN1_APP)``, meaning the next train needing to enter block 1 can do so.